gitlocalize/docs/project_paths.md

 ## Configuring Custom Language Codes

-Custom language codes can be specified for each project language when creating a project or later in the Manage Languages section.
+Custom language codes can be specified for each project language when creating a project or later in the Manage Languages section (available to Admins and Owner).
 Language codes will replace the `%lang%` placeholder in the output paths (locations where translation files will be created).
 ![Project Paths](/assets/img/project_paths/project_paths.gif)